Jeff Herman: Personal life

-Herman is a practicing Jew and father of four.
+Herman is a practicing member of the Jewish faith and father of six children.
 In 2008, the Miami Herald profiled Herman and reported on his greatest weakness: red meat.
 He has a favorite steakhouse in every city, never deviating from his order of a medium rare New York strip and a side salad.
 Herman is also an avid collector of wine and single malt scotch.